pierrebear6/project1-environment-classification/README.md

 ## Intro

-I became interested in algorithmic trading right around the time I was old enough to open my own brokerage account.
 During my time in school, I've done several personal projects centered around algo trading and stock market analysis.
 This project is an improvement of my previous work, with a focus on data gathering and preparation.
 Through this project, I also aim to showcase fundamental skills like object-oriented programming, data analysis, Python coding, and machine learning techniques.
 Join me as I explore the world of data-driven trading strategies and bring insights to the ever-dynamic stock market.

 ## Overview